alexbecker/blogdown/Readme.md

  * **Header**: 1-6 `#` characters at the beginning of a line begins a header, with the number of `#` characters determining the header level.
 Can contain arbitrary inline nodes.
  * **Ordered Lists**: A ` - ` begins an ordered list item, which itself is a block.
-Sequential ordered list items form an ordered list.
+Sequential ordered list items or sublists form an ordered list.
-Can contain arbitrary inline nodes.
+List items can contain arbitrary inline nodes.
+  * Sublists are created when list items begin with one more space than their parent list, and can be ordered or unordered.
+For example, this sublist begins with `  * `.
  * **Unordered Lists**: A ` * ` begins an unordered list item, which itself is a block.
-Sequential unordered list items form an unordered list.
+Sequential unordered list items or sublists form an unordered list.
-Can contain arbitrary inline nodes.
+List items can contain arbitrary inline nodes.
+  * Sublists are created when list items begin with one more space than their parent list, and can be ordered or unordered.
+For example, this sublist begins with `  * `.
  * **Blockquote**: Lines beginning with `> ` define a blockquote.
 Can contain arbitrary inline nodes.
 Note that the first line not beginning with `> ` will start a new block.